georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

-***
 ## In Class

-In the last class we looked at what we are actually doing statistically when take a sample from a population to run an experiment.
-In this lesson, we will look specifically at hypothesis testing, defining the formal process of formulating and testing a set of hypotheses, and what the critical factors are for selecting the appropriate statistical tool for a given set of data.
+In the last class we examined what we are actually doing statistically when take a sample from a population to run an experiment.
+In this lesson, we will take a similar look at hypothesis testing, define the formal process of formulating and testing a set of hypotheses, and examining the critical factors when selecting an appropriate statistical tool for a given set of data.

 ***
 ### Formulating a hypothesis